academe/XeroPHP/README.md

 // }
 ```

-The results object provides access structured data of resources fetched from the API.
+The results object provides access to structured data of resources fetched from the API.
 It is a value object, and does not provide any ORM-like functionality.

 Each `ResponseData` object can act as a single resource or an itterable collection of
 resources.
-The collection fucntionality is particularly fancy, but it has `first()`
+The collection functionality is not particularly fancy, but it has
-and `count()`, and will iterate over a `foreach` loop.
+`count()`, and will iterate over a `foreach` loop.

+The root `ResponseData` object provides access to its collection of resources using
+`getResources()` and to its single resource using `getResource()`.

 An attempt is made to convert all dates and times to a `Carbon` datetime.
 Xero mixes quite a number of date formats across its APIs, so it is helpful to